buvis/docs/src/catalogue/filebrowser.md

 ## Description

-filebrowser provides a file managing interface within a specified directory
+filebrowser provides a file managing interface within a specified directory.

 ## k8 at home search